jokermonn/permissions4m/README_EN.md

 <h3 id="sync_request">tips for sync multi permission requests</h3>

-When you are requesting multi sync custom permissions, please use this form of callback function [multi permission requests](#multiple_single), which requires that we should put the result into the same function, show by `code` :
+When you are requesting multi sync custom permissions, please use this form of callback function [multi permission requests](#multiple_single), which requires that we should put the result into the same function, show by `requestCode` :

 	// successful permission request callback
 	@PermissionsGranted({SMS_CODE, AUDIO_CODE})
-    public void smsAndAudioGranted(int code) {
+    public void smsAndAudioGranted(int requestCode) {
-        switch (code) {
+        switch (requestCode) {
             case SMS_CODE:
                 ToastUtil.show("successful request of msg in fragment");
                 break;